 c.
 Beware of mispronunciation.
 We have to be careful when chanting Sanskrit.
 Research done in Higher Physics and in Yoga Institutes have shown alchemical and vibration effects of the sounds produced by Sanskrit chants.
 Do we know what price we pay for mispronouncing ??

-eg The famous Sanskrit Buddhist mantra Om namoh Amitabho that is recited by millions in China, Japan and now here in the Wests is wrong.
+eg The famous Sanskrit Buddhist mantra Om namoh Amitabho that is recited by millions in China, Japan and nowhere in the West is wrong.
 It should be Amitaabhaaya. ...
-Amitabho keeps it in Nominative case.
+Amitabho keeps it in the Nominative case.
 To say " to Amitaabha" we must say Amitaabhaaya which is in the Accusative case.
-Also he famous Tibetan prayer to the 21 Tara-s supposedly based on the Sanskrit version is sadly misconstructed..
+Also he famous Tibetan prayer to the 21 Tara-s supposedly based on the Sanskrit version is sadly misconstructed.
 The Tibetan prayer translation reads as Tara being born from the tears of Avalokiteshvara.
-A Buddhist nun from a monastery in Arizona who came to know of my search for the original Sanskrit version, managed to get a copy of the original Sanskrit from Banaras Hindu University.
-Tara is described as the cental core in the flower that is Avalokiteshvara.
-This prayer is available on www.ambahouse.org.
+A Buddhist nun from a monastery in Arizona who came to know of my search for the original Sanskrit version managed to get a copy of the original Sanskrit from Banaras Hindu University.
+Tara is described as the central core in the flower that is Avalokiteshvara.
+This prayer is available at www.ambahouse.org.

 I would not be surprised if such cautions should be seriously observed in sacred languages such as Hebrew and Arabic.